tabcat/rough-opal/APPLICATION.md

 - IPFS, IPNS, and Libp2p - update advertisement and replication
 - IPFS and Filecoin - backup and reliable hosting of replicas

-The project is written in typescript, and compiled into javascript.
-It will be robust, maintainable, and easy for developers to start using.
+The project is written in typescript and compiled into javascript.
+It will be robust, maintainable, and easy for developers to use.
 This project continues work done under a grant for [OrbitDB](https://github.com/orbitdb/orbit-db) they did not accept.
 Opal is not a fork of OrbitDB; it is a complete rewrite focused on efficiently representing arbitrary states.
 Opal will not be interoperable with OrbitDB.

 Merkle-CRDTs are still at the heart of the project.
 This data-structure is a combination of [Merkle-DAGs](https://docs.ipfs.tech/concepts/merkle-dag/) and [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
-It provides causal order and de-duplication of operations, and ensures [strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).
+It provides causal order and de-duplication of operations, and it ensures [strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency).

 The project will provide these two abilities as part of this grant: